lleiding/gemm/ODD.md

 The change is randomly drawn from a Normal distribution with the current value as the mean and a user defined standard deviation.

+### Disturbance
+If enabled, a set percentage (determined by the `disturbance` setting) of individuals in each cell is killed each turn, regardless of species or individual properties.
+Disturbance only begins after the `burn-in` period.

+### Invasion
+If enabled, a global species pool is initialised with `global-species-pool` random species.
+After the `burn-in` period, `propagule-pressure` individuals from this pool are randomly selected and copied to the simulation arena's point of entry (multiple selection of the same species per turn is possible).

 ## Output/Calculation
 The main simulation data output is stored in two separate formats.